 The St. Peter Martyr School Board’s mission is to bring its wisdom, talent, experience, faith-life, and good will into the process of providing quality education for all children served by the school.
 The School Board furnishes the support and leadership to carry out the Church’s commitment to Catholic/Christian education.

 Those who serve on Catholic school boards support an environment for the teaching of the Catholic faith, the building and experiencing of community, the serving of others, and the opportunity for worship.
 They are called to model what they identify as the purpose of Catholic education.
 Interested persons are invited to attend the meetings held the second Tuesday of each month.
 However, executive sessions are confidential and therefore closed to all but board members.

 Voting members of the Board shall consist of a minimum of seven but no more than fifteen members; which include members from Saint Peter Martyr Parish, Good Shepherd Parish, and St. Ignatius Church of Antioch.
-The Principal, in consultation with the Pastor will appoint each.
+The Principal, in consultation with the school leadership team will appoint each.
 Ex-officio, non voting members of the Board are the Principal and Leadership Team.
 Members are:

 |Mr. Freddie Ripoli||Mr. Steven Rojek|

 Ms. Marca Lessley